 The success of Slack and other SaaS companies is a testament to the importance of LTV.
 By understanding their customers’ needs and providing exceptional service, they increased customer loyalty – and drastically improved their bottom line.

-By reaching a 91.7% CSAT score, they could secure new customers, increase their customer retention rate, and show that they could provide a better user experience.
-Customer success – something Thinkific is dedicated to – had been achieved.
+By reaching a 91.7% CSAT score, they were able to secure new customers, increase their customer retention rate, and show that they could provide a better user experience.

 Net Promoter Score (NPS) is a metric linked to CSAT but measures customer loyalty rather than satisfaction.
 It’s based on a single question: “How likely are you to recommend [product/service] to a friend or colleague?”